INTERIOR DESIGN METHODS FOR YACHT

 comfort are critical factors in effective boat design.
 This unique course

-practical passenger and crew accommodations.
-Ideal for both interior designers
+passenger and crew accommodations.
+Ideal for both interior designers and naval

-and naval architects and marine engineers who need to gain increased
+architects and marine engineers who need to gain increased understanding of

 Course No: ID 201C